 The intentional or negligent supply of defective products can be a criminal offence under the Spanish Criminal Code, and the persons responsible for the crime can be liable for damages.

-In the following question answers we will explain the specific rules applicable to medicinal products and medical devices.
+In the answer to the following question, we will explain the specific rules applicable to medicinal products and medical devices.